analyticswithabhishek/Deep_Learning/README.md

 2. http://openclassroom.stanford.edu/MainFolder/CoursePage.php?course=MachineLearning
 3. http://www.deeplearningbook.org/

+Python code files to be updated by the end of this week !!
 --------------------------------------------------------------------------
 _For any consultation, queries, doubts and conceptual clarity feel free to reach out:_
 * _Email: abhishekmishra87@gmail.com_